 The 16x frame is a 4×4 matrix that organizes the 16 elements of design found in every service.
 It is a tool for developing strategic narratives.
 Each narrative has 16 sentences.
 Each sentence is a declarative statement, communicating strategy through that particular element of design.
 Teams implementing the strategy, interpret statements within the context of their own work.

-Each narrative is woven from eight story threads: one each for the eight distinct perspectives from which to design a service.
+Each narrative is woven from eight story threads: one each for the eight perspectives from which to design a service.
 Each thread has four sentences in a who-why-how-what sequence.
 The threads are interwoven in a pattern that ensures every sentence of the strategic narrative, appears in two different threads.
 This allows teams to work independently with autonomy and power, without the usual risks.